strapdata/elassandra-operator/docs/source/overview.rst

 ========

-The Elassandra Kubernetes Operator automates the deployment and management of `Elassandra <https://github.com/strapdata/elassandra>`_ datacenters in **multiple Kubernetes clusters**.
-By reducing the complexity of running a Cassandra or Elassandra cluster under Kubernetes, it gives you the flexibility to migrate your data to any Kubernetes cluster with no downtime and the freedom to choose your cloud provider or run on-premise.
+The Elassandra Kubernetes Operator automates the deployment and management of `Elassandra <https://github.com/strapdata/elassandra>`_ clusters in **multiple** `Kubernetes <https://kubernetes.io/>`_ clusters**.
+By reducing the complexity of running a Cassandra or
+Elassandra cluster under Kubernetes, it gives you the flexibility to migrate your data to any Kubernetes cluster with no downtime and the freedom to choose your cloud provider or run on-premise.

 Elassandra Operator features: